BLCM/OpenBLCMM/README-developing.md

 *(this is gonna be real barebones for awhile)*

-BLCMM was developed using NetBeans, most recently with NetBeans IDE 16.
+OpenBLCMM was developed using NetBeans, most recently with NetBeans IDE 16.

 The currently-checked-in project expects a NetBeans Java platform named "`JDK_19`" -- you can get to that via NetBeans' `Tools -> Java Platforms`.